“I don’t want my child to be overweight”

 You took them to the party, therefore you provided them with the opportunity to eat.
 You can’t now restrict what your toddler has at the party.
 If you feel there is too much unhealthy food in your child’s life and you want to limit it, then a covert way would be to look at how many birthday parties you get invited to and limit them.

 Create the rules

-There will be times when you’ll find it very difficult to restrict food in a way that the child is not aware of.
-Like a trip to the shopping centre, where they make sure your child knows where all the unhealthy foods are!
+There will be times when it’ll be very difficult to restrict food in a way that makes your child unaware.
+Like a trip to the shopping centre, where unhealthy food is displayed everywhere ensuring that your child knows exactly where it is!

-There are times to create rules, be consistent with the rules so over time it becomes “not an option” Your child learns there is no chance i.e. “we don’t get lollies while shopping“ make rules about what is normal.
+There are times to create rules, be consistent with the rules so over time it becomes “not an option”.
+Your child will learn that there is no chance of this rule being broken i.e. “we don’t get lollies while shopping“.
+It is important to make rules about what is important.